• Skip to primary navigation

 Phenoxyethanol is not safe in nipple cream for a breastfeeding baby or for people who are allergic to the ingredient.
 There are also some concerns that the production process could release a carcinogen, potentially putting factory workers at risk.
 Never use a product with Phenoxyethanol in it if you have a known allergy to it.
 I personally have no issue using phenoxyethanol- I appreciate the preservation and have several products that include it.

-Are artificial colors in makeup safe when trying to conceive or pregnant?
+Are artificial colors in makeup safe when trying to conceive or pregnant? pregnancy safe makeup: picture of makeup brushes

-Artificial Color in Cosmetics
+Artificial Color in Cosmetics and Beauty Products

 Artificial color is inevitable to achieve a high-performing color payoff in makeup.
-The big risk when it comes to artificial coloring is heavy metals- so if you want makeup that works and is hormone-safe, you need a brand that tests for heavy metals (which is why I love Beautycounter!).
+The big risk when it comes to artificial coloring is heavy metals- so if you want makeup that works and is hormone-safe, you need a brand that tests for heavy metals (which is why I love the brand, Beautycounter!).

 Are heavy metals in makeup safe?
 Which brands test for heavy metals in colored cosmetics?
 Are heavy metals in makeup dangerous when trying to conceive or pregnant?

-How To Find Makeup Products that Support Your Hormones
+How To Find Pregnancy Safe Makeup Products

-With growing awareness about how dangerous some of our everyday products are, more and more brands are coming out with fertility-safe makeup to support healthy hormones.
+With growing awareness about how dangerous some of our everyday products are, more and more brands are coming out with natural, fertility-safe makeup to support healthy hormones.
 The giant list of dangerous toxins that are still allowed into our products can be difficult to keep track of.
 EWG’s Skin Deep database keeps it simple, listing out every questionable ingredient so that you can determine which products are right for you.
 I try to keep my routine to products that are EWG verified or low-scoring (a 1 or 2) on the Skin Deep scale.

 Limitations with the EWG Skin Deep Database

 Please note that the EWG Skin Deep Database is not perfect.
 At times an ingredient may be classified incorrectly, or scored differently with different brands.
 Some ingredients are safe at low levels, but nonetheless receive a higher score.
-Oftentimes, a a very clean, non-toxic skincare product can receive a bad score on the EWG because of something like a citrus essential oil.
+Oftentimes, a very clean, non-toxic skincare product can receive a bad score on the EWG because of something like a citrus essential oil.
 Grapefruit Extract used to receive a score of 6, but now, I believe its a 3 or 4.
 I would not hesitate to use a product with Grapefruit Extract.
 Please use your own common sense, and go beyond the initial ratings.
 If you are avoiding all the ingredients I warn about in this post, then you are doing very well indeed.

 This post most definitely has affiliate links in it.
 If you decide to buy something I recommend, please consider clicking through one of my links to help support this blog and my family!
 This is how I am able to stay home with my miracle children and blog freely without charging for courses, coaching, or membership, etc..
 Thank you!

-My Favorite Non-Toxic Makeup Brand- Beautycounter
+My Favorite Non-Toxic & Pregnancy Safe Makeup Brand- Beautycounter

 I love that they ban over 2,800 toxic ingredients (check out their Beautycounter Never List) and test for heavy metals.
 They are an industry leader in responsibly sourcing raw material, and they’re dedicated to helping the environment through lower-waste packaging, refills, and recycling practices.